-Using prefabricated building elements with technical solutions is another trend that is likely to reduce construction time and cut installation cost of building façades with solar panels in the future.
-A prefabricated building is constructed using factory made building elements that are transported to the construction lot.
-Using prefabricated building elements (prefab) is often a cheaper and faster solution than on-site construction of buildings, and prefab elements are often more dimensionally stable than on-site constructions.
+Using prefabricated building elements with technical solutions is another trend that is likely to reduce construction time and cut the installation cost of building façades with solar panels in the future.
+A prefabricated building is constructed using factory-made building elements that are transported to the construction site.
+Using prefabricated building elements (prefab) is often a cheaper and faster solution than on-site building construction, and prefab elements are often more dimensionally stable than on-site construction.
 Prefabricated building elements with technical installations such as building integrated solar panels have been demonstrated in different demonstration projects.
-Solar panel installations in prefab facades can either be mounted on the facade element in the factory, or it is possible to install mounting solutions on the prefab elements in the factory and later installing the solar panels on-site (in order to reduce risk of damage of the solar panels during transportation).
+Solar panel installations in prefab facades can either be mounted on the façade element in the factory, or it is possible to install mounting solutions on the prefab elements in the factory and later install the solar panels on-site (to reduce the risk of damage to the solar panels during transportation).